swetto2001/swetto2001.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student majoring in Art and Science (Display Design) at the Academy of Arts & Design, Tsinghua University.

-My areas of interest include space-related design, such as exhibitions and spatial renovation.
+I am interested in space-related design, such as exhibitions and spatial renovation.